 IPS officers are also known to head strategic intelligence agencies like CBI, IB and RAW and paramilitary forces like CRPF, ITBP, BSF, Assam Rifles, etc. An IPS starts his or her career as a probationary officer serving a state government as an ASP and steadily works his way up to become the DGP of the police force of that state.

-Salaries of IPS Officers
+Pay Scale of IPS Officers in India

 The total emoluments of an IPS officer have become very lucrative after the fifth pay commission came into effect.
 An entry level officer or IPS probationer gets approximately 40,000 INR per month.
 ASPs, SPs, and ACPs draw a salary of roughly 60,000 INR per month.
 DIGs, IGs, and DGPs draw around 80,000 INR per month.
 Apart from the salary, an IPS officer also enjoys specific privileges according to his or her posting.
 The salary grades of IPS officers have been fixed by the Indian Government that is upgraded everytime a new pay commission is constituted.